ArronP/ProjectEdmund/README.md

 # Current Situation #
 * Week1: Created A Daily Greeting as well as a development environment in VS2017.
-* Week2: To create the Sarcasm Level.
+* Week2: Created Sarcasm Statements, added early implementation capabilites.
+Addded random chance.
 * Week3: To create the TextToSpeech Functionality.
 * Week4: To create the Response Functionality.
 * Week5: To create the integrated Emergency Aid system.